-The UK's Solicitors Regulation Authority's (SRA) is a designated professional body with the power to regulate and supervise certain activities of its members which would otherwise be the responsibility of the Financial Conduct Authority (FCA).
+The United Kingdom's Solicitors Regulation Authority's (SRA) is a designated professional body with the power to regulate and supervise certain activities of its members which would otherwise be the responsibility of the Financial Conduct Authority (FCA).
 The terms on which these oversight activities are undertaken are governed by a Memorandum of Understanding between the SRA and the FCA in respect of SRA members that qualify as exempt professional firms, carry out exempt regulated activities, or are authorised professional firms.
-The MoU covers the respective duties and functions of the FCA and SRA, reporting by the SRA to the FCA in respect of its supervisory functions, and cooperation and information exchange between the two.
+The Memorandum of Understanding covers the respective duties and functions of the FCA and SRA, reporting by the SRA to the FCA in respect of its supervisory functions, and cooperation and information exchange between the two.

-66. Supervisors should have oversight of these SROs and their activities, in view of their overall responsibility and may set standards regarding the oversight responsibilities of the SRO, including to ensure a minimum level of independence.
+67. Supervisors should have oversight of these SROs and their activities, in view of their overall responsibility and may set standards regarding the oversight responsibilities of the SRO, including to ensure a minimum level of independence.
 Indeed, bearing in mind that SROs' oversight is over their own members, and hence could be seen to involve potential conflicts of interest, their approach should demonstrate appropriate objectivity.
-To be able to use work of SROs as part of the supervisory framework, supervisors should confirm that SROs' roles and requirements are consistent with supervisory standards and guidance.
+To be able to use work of SROs as part of the supervisory framework, supervisors should confirm that SROs'

+roles and requirements are consistent with supervisory standards and guidance.
+In addition, they may also consider how SROs are accountable to the supervisor and the public.
 Further, the respective responsibilities of supervisor and SRO should be clear to avoid confusion or unnecessary duplication.

-67. In exercising a certain degree of oversight, SROs can have a role in complaints resolution.
+68. In exercising a certain degree of oversight, SROs can have a role in resolving complaints.
 They can also have educational responsibilities such as the organisation of seminars that contribute to intermediaries' maintaining a high level of knowledge.
 Where such a role is undertaken more as a preventive measure than one of supervision, it can have significant positive effects on the conduct of intermediaries.

 3.6.
-Supervisory action
+Supervisory measures

-68. The supervisor should be able to take action against an insurance intermediary (whether licensed as an entity or an individual).
-Supervisory action could be triggered by various matters, such as failure to meet ongoing licensing requirements, activity or behaviour that puts consumers at risk, failure to manage conflicts of interest, shortcomings in competence or integrity, concerns over business continuity, or in response to governance or internal control failings such as inadequate policies, procedures, file keeping or documentation, or insufficient controls over the handling of confidential data.
-The supervisor should also be able to take action against insurance intermediaries operating without a licence.
+- 69. The supervisor should be able to take measures against an insurance intermediary (whether licensed as an entity or an individual).
+27 Supervisory measures could be triggered by various matters, including:

+- failure to meet ongoing licensing requirements;

+- activity or behaviour that puts consumers at risk;

+- failure to manage conflicts of interest;

+- shortcomings in competence or integrity;

+- concerns over business continuity; or

+- in response to governance or internal control failings such as inadequate policies, procedures, file keeping or documentation, or insufficient controls over the handling of confidential data.28

+- 70. Measures may be preventive and/or corrective and the nature of such measures can vary, including:

+- warnings;

+- improvements to policies and procedures;

+- redress to customers;

+- restrictions on particular practices or individuals;

+- licence withdrawal;

+- injunctions; and

+- financial sanctions.

+- 71. The supervisory action taken should be proportionate as well as effective; intermediaries should have the right to appeal enforcement decisions.
+Sanctions can act as a deterrent, for example, where minimum levels apply to financial sanctions, or where sanctions imposed are published.

+- 72. The supervisor should also be able to take measures against insurance intermediaries operating without a licence.
 Early detection of intermediaries operating without a licence will help to mitigate risks, particularly to consumers.

-69. The nature of supervisory action can vary, ranging from warnings, to corrective measures such as improvements to policies and procedures, restrictions on particular practices or individuals, licence withdrawal, injunctions, and financial sanctions.
-The supervisory action taken should be proportionate as well as effective; intermediaries should have the right to appeal enforcement decisions.
-Sanctions can act as a deterrent, for example, where minimum levels apply to financial sanctions, or where sanctions imposed are published.